 Getting started can be tough due to the relatively high cost of living in Vancouver.
 This resource is aimed at saving you time and money by pointing you in the right direction.

 House prices increased by 30pc in just 12 months, up to May 2016.
-But a trip to the city will help you understand why so many people are willing to tolerate the high cost of living in Vancouver.
+Though the pace of price increases has eased since then, a trip to the city will help you understand why so many people are willing to tolerate the high cost of living in Vancouver.